MrYakobo/fb-extract/README.md

-## Repository for extracting information out of `facebook.zip`
+## Tool for extracting information out of `facebook.zip`

-This repository takes a folder as input and outputs to other folders where all information is extracted into JSON-files/CSV, with scripts for importing these into a relational database (only postgres for now).
+### NOTE!
+Your language has to be in [this](https://github.com/martinandert/date-names) repository to convert timestamps correctly.
+The timestamps looks like "den 10 november 2013 kl.
+10:18 UTC+01" and are thus impossible to convert without a locale.
+If your language isn't supported, timestamps will be recorded as null.

+Facebook appearently allows you to download your data in a `.zip`-file.
+Sadly, the files are in HTML and are meant to be viewed in a web browser; the raw data is hard to consume.
+Then, this repository happened.

+`fb-extract` is a CLI that extracts your facebook data (messages) from HTML into JSON/CSV.
+Using this tool, you get the power to do whatever you want with your precious data.
+Word completetion, a chatbot that uses your expressions, machine learning etc. Endless possibilities!
+With your own data!
+Yay!

+Anyhow, my conversion is probably not perfect.
+If you feel like something is lost in the conversion, file up an issue.

+These platforms/databases/languages are tested so far:
+- Linux/PostgreSQL/Swedish

+I have no idea if this tool works at all with any language other than Swedish, and I have currently no way of testing that.
+As such, PR are **very** welcome :)

 ### Installation
 `npm i -g fb-extract`

 ### Usage
-Unzip facebook.zip that you downloaded from Facebook.com, then `fb-extract /path/to/facebook_dir`
+Unzip facebook.zip that you downloaded from [here](https://www.facebook.com/dyi?x=AdnvjkapTQheYqqJ), then run `fb-extract /path/to/facebook_dir`.

+The tool will now ask you for your language the first time you run it.
+This is to make sure that timestamps are converted properly.
+The config is stored in `~/.config/fb-extract-nodejs/config.json`.
+If interrupted, the tool restarts at where it left off by scanning the JSON-dir.

+Converting long conversations takes quite a long time compared to short ones.
+Go ahead and take a coffee or two.

-The tool creates two new folders in `/path/to/facebook_dir`:
+The tool creates two new folders in `/path/to/facebook_dir`

     .
     ├── csv
     └── json

-Protip: Converting long conversations takes quite a long time compared to short ones.
-Go ahead and take a coffee or two.
+where files are placed accordingly.

+If you wan't to play around with [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/decode_csv), you're all set.
+Just use the csv-files.

-Run `psql < csv/import.sql` (or execute the SQL some way on your database)
+If you wan't to have your messages in your database however, you should run `psql < csv/import.sql` (or execute `csv/import.sql` in some way on your database)

-Bam!
-Ur done.
-Go ahead and SQL your way to victory.

 ### Tables
-The tables look like this:
+> Columns in *italics* indicate a foreign key referencing another table key.

 `chats`
 | Column    | Type   |